abuzdalova/impro-evolution/doc/global-specification.md

 ## Structure of the Performance

-TODO: mixing of an instrument in the performance - chosen by the performer, not evolvable.
+- **TODO**: mixing of an instrument in the performance - chosen by the performer, not evolvable.
-TODO: cross-fade between the previous and the next individual from the same performer - also chosen by the performer and not evolvable.
+- **TODO**: cross-fade between the previous and the next individual from the same performer - also chosen by the performer and not evolvable.
-TODO: instrument events, mix change events, what else?
+- **TODO**: instrument events, mix change events, what else?

 ## Performers, Listeners, Computers